-- 27.1 Employees can be referred to Occupational Health (P.A.M.) for advice on both short term and long term absences (Appendix 27).
+27.1 Employees can be referred to Occupational Health (PAM) for advice on both short term and long term absences.
 The manager should explain to the employee why it has been decided to refer them for an independent medical opinion and discuss with them the possible outcomes.
 The employee will be asked to give consent for the Medical Adviser contacting their GP or Consultant.
 If no consent is given then the Medical Adviser will only be able to give an opinion based on the information provided by the employee, and managers will need to base the action they take on this limited advice.
-It would therefore be in the employee's interests to enable the Medical Adviser to seek further details from their GP or Specialist. - 27.2 When an Occupational Health report is received for an employee, managers should immediately send a copy to the employee.
-The report can be sent by e-mail if the employee has a Council e-mail address and is currently at work with access to e-mail.
-Alternatively the report can be posted or hand delivered to the employee if appropriate. - 27.3 The potential outcomes for long term sickness absence are: - The condition is not permanent and there is an estimated date for return to work.
+It would therefore be in the employee's interests to enable the Medical Adviser to seek further details from their GP or Specialist.

+- 27.2 When an Occupational Health report is received for an employee, managers should immediately send a copy to the employee. - 27.3 The potential outcomes for long term sickness absence are: - The condition is not permanent and there is an estimated date for return to work.
 This will normally be acceptable, but depending on the estimated length of the absence consideration may be given as to whether it is reasonable to wait for the employee to return or if they should be dismissed on grounds of capability due to ill health. - The condition is not permanent but there is no estimated date for return to work.
-Consideration should be given as to whether it is reasonable to wait for the employee to return to work or if they should be dismissed on grounds of capability due to ill health.

-- The condition is permanent and the employee cannot return to their current post.
+Consideration should be given as to whether it is reasonable to wait for the employee to return to work or if they should be dismissed on grounds of capability due to ill health. - The condition is permanent and the employee cannot return to their current post.
 The possibility of redeployment should be explored.
 If redeployment is not available the employment will be terminated on grounds of capability due to permanent ill health. - The condition is permanent and there is no likelihood of a return to work.
-The employment will be terminated on grounds of capability due to permanent ill health. - 27.4 The possible outcomes for short term absences are: - Confirmation that the employee has a medical condition, which may continue to result in absences from work - Confirmation that the employee has a medical condition, but which should not require further periods of absence - Confirmation that there is no underlying medical condition that would necessitate absence from work - Advice on reasonable adjustments to the workplace - Confirmation that the employee has had a medical condition which has required frequent absences, but this has been resolved and should no longer require absence from work.
+The employment will be terminated on grounds of capability due to permanent ill health. - 27.4 The possible outcomes for short term absences are: - Confirmation that the employee has a medical condition, which may continue to result in absences from work. - Confirmation that the employee has a medical condition, but which should not require further periods of absence. - Confirmation that there is no underlying medical condition that would necessitate absence from work. - Advice on reasonable adjustments to the workplace - Confirmation that the employee has had a medical condition which has required frequent absences, but this has been resolved and should no longer require absence from work.